 The “Veni, vidi, ludique” project consists of three successive exhibitions in three different museums.

-A publication has been produced to accompany the exhibition.
+A publication has been issued to accompany the exhibition.